Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Examples of the PIE representation

 \subsection{Damped wave equation with delay and motor dynamics}

-First, we revisit the GPDE model studied in~\Cref{ill:Datko} and~\Cref{ill:datko-bt}.
-Since we have already identified the parameters of the GPDE model and applied the formulae in~\cref{fig:Gb_definitions}, we do not use the GUI defined in~\Cref{sec:PIETOOLS} and instead directly construct the associated PIE system using the formulae in~\cref{fig:PIE_subsystem_equation}.
-This allows us to retain the parameter dependencies of the original GPDE model which now appear in the 4-PI parameters of $\mbf G_{\mathrm{PIE}}$ which defines the associated PIE system.
-However, for simplicity, we choose $\mu(s) = 1$ which yields the following nonzero PIE system parameters.
+First, we revisit the GPDE model studied in~\Cref{ill:Datko}.
+Since we have already identified the parameters of the GPDE model and we can construct the associated PIE system using the formulae in~\cref{fig:PIE_subsystem_equation}.
+For simplicity, we choose $\mu(s) = 1$ which yields the following nonzero PIE system parameters.
+Having obtained a PIE representation, we simulate the response of the system to control input with delay by using a single mode control excitation $u(t)=sin(t)$ and no exogenous inputs.
+In \Cref{fig:wave_output}, we see that output $z_1$ lags behind the control input $z_2$, which is expected since the maximum delay value is $\tau = 0.5$ and the history of the control input is set to zero.